qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - i cannot send any emails from my yahoo account
 - where is my yahoo account
 - having trouble sending emails from my yahoo account
-- hello i have a yahoo email address and under that email address i have several email aliases using the native yahoo app i can select which yahoo email address to send from is this possible using my yahoo email account with edison mail tbsp i have successfully added my yahoo email account in edison mail but when sending an email i cannot select to send from one of the alias email tbsp steve
+- hello i have a yahoo email address and under that email address i have several email aliases using the native yahoo app i can select which yahoo email address to send from is this possible using my yahoo email account with edison mail  i have successfully added my yahoo email account in edison mail but when sending an email i cannot select to send from one of the alias email addresses
 - how do i add a yahoo account
-- yahoo not tbsp
 - i have not received any email from my yahoo account
 - i want to send an email using yahoo email when i select the yahoo app how do i go about to send an email to anyone submitted
 - my yahoo email is not working connecting and the app will not allow me to re add my yahoo email